sayon/blog/_posts/2017-10-27-on-teaching.md

 See [Forgetting curve (Wikipedia)](https://en.wikipedia.org/wiki/Forgetting_curve).

-4. Different people base on different types of perception: sound, visual, touch
+4. Different people base on different types of perception: sound, visual, touch.
+That's what they remember most easily; it does not mean that even if information is not representable in audible format, it should be presented like this to those who tend towards sound perception.

 5. Some people like the top-down approach (deductive thinking), while others prefer generalize examples (inductive thinking).